15-hour Lancaster standoff ends after armed suspect found dead inside home

 What we don't know:

-The identity of the man has not yet been released, and the motive behind the initial barricade remains unclear.
+The motive behind the initial barricade remains unclear.

 What's next:

-The Sheriff's Homicide Bureau has taken over the scene to conduct a formal death investigation.
+The Sheriff's Homicide Bureau is conducting a formal death investigation.

 The Source: This report is based on information provided by the Los Angeles County Sheriff’s Department Lancaster Station and the Special Enforcement Bureau.